Sharing nudes and semi-nudes: Responding to incidents and safeguarding children and young people

 Adults should not view nudes or semi-nudes.
 Wherever possible responses to incidents should be based on what DSPs have been told about the content of the image.
 If nudes and semi-nudes have been unavoidably viewed by a member of staff either following a disclosure from a young person or as a result of a member of staff undertaking their daily role (such as IT staff monitoring systems) then DSPs should ensure that the staff member is provided with appropriate support.
 Viewing such images can be distressing for children, young people and adults and appropriate emotional support may be required.

-It is recommended that in most cases children and young people are asked to delete image(s) and to confirm that they have deleted the image(s).
+It is recommended that in most cases children and young people are asked to delete images and to confirm that they have deleted the images.
 Children and young people should be given a deadline for deletion across all devices, online storage or social media sites.
 Young people may need support to report images.
-For advice and information on reporting images online see ‘Reporting nude and semi-nudes online’.
+For advice and information on reporting images online see ‘Reporting nudes and semi-nudes online’.

-Children and young people should be reminded that possession of nudes and semi-nudes of under 18s is illegal.
+Children and young people should be reminded that possession of nudes and semi-nudes of under-18s is illegal.
 They should be informed that if they refuse or it is later discovered they did not delete the image they are committing a criminal offence and the police may become involved.
-All of these decisions need to be recorded, including times, dates and reasons for decisions made and logged in the safeguarding records.
+All these decisions need to be recorded, including times, dates and reasons for decisions made, and logged in the safeguarding records.
 Any statements from the child or young person should be recorded in their own words.
-Parents/carers should also be informed unless this presents a further risk to the child or young person.
+Parents or carers should also be informed unless this presents a further risk to the child or young person.

-At this point settings should invoke their own measures to educate children and young people on the issues surrounding the sharing, creating or receiving images but this is at the discretion of the setting and should be in line with its own behaviour policies.
+At this point settings should invoke their own measures to educate children and young people on the issues surrounding the sharing, creating or receiving of images, but this is at the discretion of the setting and should be in line with its own behaviour policies.

 Settings should act in accordance with their policy on confiscation of learners’ items, including digital devices, as set out in their behavioural policy.